Robbins Watson Logo

 • Jane owns a 3-bedroom townhouse.

-• Once Matthew passes away and the house is transferred to Jane, Jane will rent out the house as an investment property, which brings in approx. $50,000 p.a. in rental income.
+• After Matthew passes away, Jane receives the house and, in turn, rents it out as an investment property, which generates approx. $50,000 p.a. in rental income.

 Standard Will – Without a Testamentary Trust